 Our goal is to develop Bristol-GIN to become UK-GIN, providing data management services for neuroscience research groups and other adjacent labs across the country.
 We intend to expand this service by developing a database that would allow data queries based on any relevant data/metadata parameter across repositories.
 This major development would make it possible to further build a cloud programmable layer dedicated to executing bespoke data analysis workflows integrated with the database and run by teams of neuroscientists.
 Once fully implemented, this data management system would embed open science, team science, and big science as the default approach for all UK Neuroscience.

-Dual Extracellular Electrode Recordings in Mice#
+Dual Extracellular Electrode Recordings in Mouse#

 Recording Brain Activity and Animal's Level of Arousal.
 The image on the left shows a coronal mouse brain section with Neuropixels silicon probe tracks.
-The image on the right shows a data recording interval with pupil area size trace at the top, the spiking activity of neurons captured by two silicon probes in the middle, and the firing rate of all neurons at the bottom.
+The image on the right shows a data recording interval with pupil area size blue trace at the top, the spiking activity of neurons captured by two silicon probes in the middle, and the combined firing rate of all neurons at the bottom.
 Abbreviations: Barrel fields of the primary somatosensory cortex (S1BF), trunk area of the primary somatosensory cortex (S1Tr), retrosplenial cortex (RS), cornu ammonis (CA), dentate gyrus (DG), dorsolateral geniculate nucleus (DLG), lateral posterior nucleus (LP), ventrobasal complex (VB), posterior nucleus (Po), population rate (PR).

-In addition to neural activity recordings, we also image the animal’s pupil.
+In addition to neural activity recordings, we also imaged the animal’s pupil.
 The size of the pupil area is often monitored in neuroscience research as it indicates the animal’s level of arousal.
 Large pupil is indicative of a high arousal state and increased motor activity, while the small pupil is associated with low levels of arousal and quiescence.
 Pupil size measurements allow us to link neural activity with fluctuations in levels of arousal.
 These fluctuations are known to occur on the slow (~0.3 Hz) and infra-slow (~0.03 Hz) timescales and are strongly correlated with neural activity fluctuations in the same frequency range.
 Pupil signal, therefore, is a critical indicator when studying neural activity dynamics on the timescale of seconds.

 A typical absence is a non-convulsive epileptic seizure that is a sole symptom of childhood absence epilepsy.
-It is characterised by a generalised hyper-synchronous activity (2.5-5 Hz) of neurons in the thalamocortical network that manifests as a spike and slow-wave discharge in the electroencephalogram.
+It is characterised by a generalised hyper-synchronous activity (2.5-5 Hz) of neurons in the corticothalamic network that manifests as a spike and slow-wave discharge in the electroencephalogram.
 Although childhood absence epilepsy is not benign, its physiological basis is not well understood.

-In an attempt to make progress regarding the mechanism of spike and wave discharges, I built a large-scale computational model of the thalamocortical network for my PhD thesis (shown in the image on the top left).
+In an attempt to make progress regarding the mechanism of spike and wave discharges, I built a large-scale computational model of the corticothalamic network for my PhD thesis (shown in the image on the top left).
 The model consisted of Hodgkin-Huxley type physiologically realistic neurons that are well suited to model rhythmic behaviour of neural systems.
 For computational reasons these neurons were reduced to single compartments in the thalamus and double compartment models in the neocortex.
 A detailed realistic network connectivity pattern was used that had been derived from the literature survey.

 The resulting model replicated key cellular and network electric oscillatory behaviours as commonly reported in the literature, as well as routinely observed in the neural activity recordings in sleeping or anaesthetised animals in our lab.
 Simulations of network oscillations are shown in the encephalograms on the top right.
 These oscillations included delta waves (1-4 Hz) characteristic of deep stages of sleep, slow waves (<1 Hz) and the sleep spindles (6.5-14 Hz) typically observed in early stages of the sleep cycle.
 The model would transition between different oscillatory behaviours in response to changes in the input resistance of neuronal membranes mimicking physiological processes observed during sleep in humans and animals.
 Crucially, when various pathological changes were introduced, simulated desynchronised neural activity characteristic of wakefulness would start producing regular highly synchronous spike and wave discharges that occur during human (4 Hz) and rodent (7 Hz) absence seizures.
 The construction of this computational model led us to device a single theoretical framework to understand childhood absence epilepsy and to summarise decades of detailed experimental work in both humans and animals.